dashaub/PBDP/hw4/Shaub_David_HW4.md

 ## Problem 4

-The parquet format is efficient for job that do not require acces to all columns since only data from the columns that are required are read.
+The parquet format is efficient for jobs that do not require acces to all columns since only data from the columns that are required are read.
 In our problem here, we do not need any data from the user columns, so this is not read.
 Moreover, since compression is done on a per-column basis, we can expect excellent compression ratios and smaller data reads.
 In general this format would be very efficient for scenarios where our data has a large number of columns but we only need to read a few columns since we we only need to read a tiny fractional amount of the data compared to a row-store format.

 Our mapper `p4_mapper.py`:
 ```